Best city to fly into India

 Looking at a South India Tour?
 Fly into Bengaluru Chennai, or Kochi (if only visiting Kerala)

-- You may want to explore looking at flights into Bengaluru/Chennai and out of Kochi or Trivandrum.
+- You may want to explore looking at flights to Bengaluru/Chennai and out of Kochi or Trivandrum.
 However, if expensive, remember Kochi to Bengaluru/Chennai flights are frequent and inexpensive.

 - While Kochi and Trivandrum (cities in Kerala) seem close to each other on a map they are still a four drive from each other.
 If you plan to end your holiday on a beach then Kovalam and Varkala are very close to Trivandrum, but Marari (or a lot of other places of interest in Kerala) are close to Kochi.
 You may wish to bear that in mind while booking flights.